schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_invincibility_bug.gif" style="width:342px" /><br/>|<img src="images/fair_invincibility_bug_fix.gif" style="width:342px" /> |
 | <p style="text-align: center;"> The glitch makes Dizzy invulnerable to some enemies</p> | <p style="text-align: center;"> The glitch no longer works</p>|

-If you made any meaningful progress in this game, it was likely due to this glitch.
+If you made any meaningful progress in the base version of the game, it was likely due to this glitch.
 It works by screwing up Dizzy's i-frame counter, by pausing while healing.
 The result is Dizzy no longer takes any damage from certain enemies, such as the spiders, ants, and mice.
 Since the patch evens out a lot of the unfair damage, it's only fair to remove the invincibility glitch.

 **Last Star Glitch: Fixed** <a id="desc_bug_star"></a>
  <font size="2"> [[Tech]](#tech_bug_star) </font>